Tahlia Skaines Is Feeling ‘Cheeky’ In A Curve-Hugging Workout Set On Instagram

 More than 3,000 fans have double-tapped the post to express their appreciation.
 Over 60 fans left comments for the blond bombshell.

-“You’re so beautiful!!” one follower gushed alongside with a few heart-eye emoji.
+“You’re so beautiful!!” one follower gushed alongside heart-eyed emoji.

 “How are you real,” another Instagrammer questioned.